naomilee-wr/VHProcesses/_build/html/_sources/ProcessesProcedures/Operations/ConfigurationManagement/ConfigurationManagementProcess.rst.txt

 Configuration Management Process
 =================================

-This process describes the steps in managing defect reports from submission through resolution.
-Defects are managed in the Defect Management System (e.g., Jira).
+The configuration management process describes how to establish and maintain the integrity of program-related work products and baselines throughout the lifecycle and make them available to relevant stakeholders in time for their need.

-The EPM is responsible for ensuring that this process is followed.
+A Software Configuration Management (SCM) Plan is used to document and guide project stakeholders in the CM tools and methods used within the program.

-The Bug Board is responsible for reviewing the defect record and deciding on the bug disposition.
+The Configuration Management(CM)/ Build & Configuration Lead is responsible to see that this process is performed.

 |